eth-easl/dandelion/README.md

 This project is aiming to build a workernode for serverless computing with minimal, secure isolation.

+## Dependencies:

+For testing we are using unity which is included directly in the project.

 ## Cheri setup:

 First clone the Cheribuild repository onto a local disk.